Heart-Healthy Meal Plan

 Instead of fad diets, we’re talking about sustainable eating patterns that lower cholesterol, improve blood pressure, reduce inflammation, and boost energy — all while being delicious and realistic.

-This article breaks down the science of heart-healthy foods, gives you meal ideas for every time of day, shows you practical cooking tips, and wraps it up with a free downloadable PDF you can use as your weekly guide.
+This article breaks down the science of heart-healthy foods, gives you meal ideas for every time of day, and shows you practical cooking tips you can use as your weekly guide.

 Why Heart-Healthy Eating Matters